trinitronx/docker-psql/README.md

     mkdir -p cron/
     echo "*/5 * * * * root /app/processor/runner psql-test >> /var/log/cron.log 2>&1" > cron/psql-test

+Then, create a `defaults/job-name` file, even if it is blank!  **It is important to note** that without this file, the job reaper will not delete the job, and subsequent runs will fail due to already having existed.
+This can be useful for testing that a job runs one time & inspecting things afterwards without worrying about the reaper deleting jobs & pods.

+Any files under `default` will be copied into `/etc/default/`, and sourced in the context of the job-runner container's "runner" script.
+This can be useful for setting environment variables or executing pre-task bash commands or functions.

+To create a blank `/etc/defaults` file for the job:

+    touch defaults/psql-test

 Next, build your job container with:

     docker build -t your-dockerhub-username/test-jobs .